 The Latham School offers an outstanding international education.
 Class sizes are kept small and will not exceed 25 pupils.
 This enables teachers to pay close attention to the progress of individual pupils.

-We use a combination of National Curriculum (England) for Years 1-9 and the corresponding Early Years Foundation Stage (EYFS) for Nursery and Reception classes, as well as the Cambridge International Core curricular in English, Mathematics and Science, to plan our teaching.
+We use a combination of National Curriculum (England) for Years 1-6 and the corresponding Early Years Foundation Stage for Reception classes, as well as the Cambridge International Core curricular in English, Mathematics and Science, to plan our teaching.
 We use this blend because it provides a broad and balanced structure for all areas of learning, in addition to giving an appropriate emphasis to the core subjects of English, Mathematics and Science.
 There is also plenty of scope for teachers to work with children’s interests and enthusiasms, but without sacrificing a planned and progressive route to their learning throughout each Key Stage.
 Our goal is always to produce a fully bespoke curriculum that meets the needs of every learner.

 Teaching is organised in Stages.